Ziad235/Best-Vertex-Cover/README.md

 # Best_Vertex_Cover
-The two Python programs use the Iterative Deepening and Simple Hill Climbing (with "random" restarts) algorithms to find solutions for the Best Vertex Cover Problem.
+The two Python programs use the Iterative Deepening and Simple Hill-Climbing (with "random" restarts) algorithms to find solutions for the Best Vertex Cover Problem.
 These programs utilize the concept of state spaces as models on which the algorithms work.
 The Best Vertex Cover problem is as follows:
 - Input: An undirected graph G, in which each vertex is marked by a positive cost, and a total budget T.